Disappointment in DC

-Back in the day when writing a story about the wild frontier was actually marketable, a character like Tomahawk could attract a good audience.
-Tomahawk had his adventures keeping the peace between the new expansionist population of this country and the Iraquois.
+Back in the day, when writing a story about the wild frontier was actually marketable, a character like Tomahawk could attract a good audience.
+Tomahawk had his adventures keeping the peace between the new expansionist population of this country and the Iroquois.
 His preferred weapon – you guessed it – a tamahaac axe.

 Well, Tomahawk fell in love with a Native American and married Moon Fawn.
 The union produced many children, among which was Hawk (Hawk Haukins).